Loop Polarity Analysis to Avoid Underspecification in Deep Learning: Demonstration on a Simple Epidemic Model

-It remains to compare the accuracy of the models $\mathcal{M}^{RD}$ and $\mathcal{M}^{P}$ on the OOD data.
-We calculate the accuracy of a pandemic that begins at time interval $\alpha$ and ends at time interval $\alpha+97$ by obtaining the proportion of time steps at which the predicted and true loop polarities match.
-Fig.~\ref{fig:ood_comp} shows the mean accuracy across all 1,960 simulated OOD pandemics of both $\mathcal{M}^{RD}$ and $\mathcal{M}^{P}$.
-See Fig.~\ref{fig:sim_flow} for a graphical depiction of the steps involved in the simulation-based experiment testing the performance of a loop-polarity based approach to predictive inference on out-of-sample data.
-The model $\mathcal{M}^{RD}$ achieves an average accuracy of $.497$ across all pandemics, performing slightly better than chance given that approximately $48.4\%$ of time steps intervals have a positive-polarity loop for the level of infections.
-By contrast, $\mathcal{M}^{P}$ achieves an average accuracy of $.745$, performing much better than chance.
+Next, we compare the performance of a multi-layer perceptron trained on the in-distribution data $\mathbf{x}^{P}$ and a multi-layer perceptron trained on the in-distribution data $\mathbf{x}^{RD}$ when we move to the out-of-distribution setting in which data is generated by the distributions shown in Eqs.~\ref{eq:oodfirst}-\ref{eq:oodlast}.
+Figure~\ref{fig:ood_comp} shows the accuracy of each multi-layer perceptron across 20 iterations of 100 simulated out-of-distribution epidemics.
+The model trained on the raw data achieves an average accuracy of $.497$ across all pandemics, performing slightly better than chance given that approximately $48.4\%$ of time steps intervals have a positive-polarity loop for the level of infections.
+By contrast, the model trained on the polarity data achieves an average accuracy of $.745$, performing much better than chance.
 This difference in means is highly statistically significant ($t=200.69$, $p<.001$).
 Thus, a neural network that takes as input data representing the polarity of loops containing various summands in the data-generating process is able to significantly outperform a neural network trained on the raw data produced by the same data-generating process, once each neural network is asked to make predictions on data that is not in its training set, and which is generated via a process with the same structure, but different statistical distributions over key parameters.
-We note that the performance of the both neural networks on the OOD data is closely tied to their training accuracy; training accuracy is much greater for $\mathcal{M}^{P}$ as compared to $\mathcal{M}^{RD}$.
+We note that the performance of both neural networks on the OOD data is closely tied to their training accuracy; training accuracy is much greater for the model trained on polarity data as compared to the model trained on raw data.
 This suggests that the improved performance is due largely to the patterns in the loop polarity data being more easily learned than the patterns in the raw data.
 This is striking, given that the loop polarity of the rate of infections can be calculated analytically from raw data, but not from the loop polarity data.
-Moreover, the polarity data allows for better neural network performance even though the neural network trained on this data set has a smaller parameter space than the neural network trained on the raw data.
-As will be discussed more in the following sections, we take these results to show the value of human-based understanding of data-generating structure in generating accurate predictive inferences on OOD data using neural networks.